Marine Autonomous Robotic Systems

 The ROV (Remotely Operated Vehicle) team operate the Isis and Hybis ROVs.
 The team will pilot these platforms remotely from the ship which allows scientists to watch live as the vehicles gather samples, photos and video footage.

 Experts in the development of novel Marine Autonomous and Robotic Systems for ocean science, oil and gas, and deep sea mining.
-The group develops new platforms and capabilities to extend the capabilities of the MARS fleet.
+The group develops new platforms and technologies to extend the capabilities of the MARS fleet.
 We are responsible for the development of the new AUV platforms Autosub Long Range (ALR1500) and Autosub2KUI.

 Please contact us to discuss future requirements.